Conservation of Quantum Correlations in Multimode Systems with $U(1)$ Symmetry

 Equal time correlation functions, particularly the second order, equal time, correlation function (SOC), $g^{(2)}(t,t)$ (often referred to as $g^{(2)}(0)$ in a steady state), are important tools, both theoretically and experimentally for investigating the statistical properties of fluctuations in a quantum system \cite{David}.
 The SOC characterizes the variance in the occupation of a mode.
 It is defined in such a way that for a classical field $g^{(2)}(0) \ge 1$, so that a value less than one is regarded as a clear signature of `quantum' behavior, while the smallness of $g^{(2)}(0)$ is an important figure of merit for a single photon source.
 Second, and higher order correlation functions are also relevant in a range of photon counting experiments, such as the Hanbury Brown - Twiss interferometer \cite{hau2}.
 Understanding the dynamics of correlation functions is important in the investigation of phase transitions, entanglement and other quantum properties of optical and condensed matter systems.

-In the present work, we investigate the properties of quantum correlation functions in a multimode system with dissipation.
+In this letter, we investigate the properties of quantum correlation functions in a multimode system.
 In this case there are numerous correlation functions, describing the fluctuations in each mode individually, but also the cross-correlations between different modes.
 We define a total, $m^{th}$-order, correlation function for such a system, summing over all the different modes.
-We show that this total correlation function is conserved if the Hamiltonian governing the dynamics exhibits $U(1)$ symmetry and any Lindbald term, describing non-Hamiltonian dissipative effects \citep{Petruccione}, is linear in the system operators.
+We show that this total correlation function is conserved if the Hamiltonian governing the dynamics exhibits $U(1)$ symmetry and,in a dissipative scenario, if all the modes experience the same dissipation with Lindbald terms\citep{Petruccione}, which are linear in the system operators.
 A Hamiltonian which possesses $U(1)$ symmetry will preserve the total number of excitations in a non-dissipative system; dissipation will, of course, mean that the number is not conserved.

-\textit{The Total Correlation Function.} For a multimode system, there are multiple second order quantum correlation function corresponding to the different modes which are measured.
+\textit{The Total Correlation Function.} For a multimode system, there are multiple second order quantum correlation functions corresponding to the different modes which are measured.
 At equal times, these have the form

-where $c^{\dagger}_i$, $c_i$ and $c^{\dagger}_j$, $c_j$ are the creation and annihilation operators for modes $i$ and $j$, which may be bosonic or fermionic.
-If $i=j$, this quantifies the fluctations within a mode, otherwise it describes correlations between the fluctuations in different modes.
-This definition can be extended to higher order correlations: the $m^{th}$ order function contains $m$\/ creation and annihilation operators, potentially for $m$\/ different modes.
+where $c^{\dagger}_i$, $c_i$ and $c^{\dagger}_j$, $c_j$ are the creation and annihilation operators for modes $i$ and $j$, which may be bosonic or fermionic, and $\braket{...}$ is the time dependent mean value of the operators.
+If $i=j$, Eq. \eqref{socqc} quantifies the fluctuations within a mode, otherwise it describes correlations between the fluctuations in different modes.
+This definition can be extended to higher order correlations: the $m^{ th}$ order function contains $m$\/ creation and annihilation operators, potentially for $m$\/ different modes.